kabirt7/employee-creator/README.md

 - this was how I got my yml to work
 - interestingly it still worked when I had the incorrect config for the app volumes but I have since updated the file and container
 - https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:

+## 13th May
+- I've been working on getting this project hosted lately
+- I was quite sick last week and didn't get a lot of work done unfortunately
+- I'm working on hosting with Amazon EB
+- There were some issues I worked through with the specific permissions necessary